 - Patients' privacy, dignity and respect should be maintained at all times. - There should be clear signage and signposting leading to the endoscopy service from the main hospital entrance and within each area of the unit. - Entry into all clinical areas should be through doors that are secured to prevent unauthorised access.
 Effective restrictions should also be in place to prevent the service being used as a general thoroughfare or shortcut to other areas such as wards or offices. - The environment should be welcoming, clean, organised and uncluttered.
 The décor should be well maintained. - The flow through the facility should progress the patient without unnecessary looping back.
 If this is not achievable, information should be provided to patients that defines the expected pathway. - There should be suitable facilities to support patients with disabilities (defined as any physical or mental condition that limits a person's movements, senses or activities).
-All facilities should comply with the requirements of the Equal Status Act (2015). - The environment should be calm with noise levels kept to a minimum. - Views into clinical areas through glass-panelled doors or windows should be appropriately restricted within fire regulations. - All notice boards within clinical and non-clinical areas should display up-to-date, relevant and appropriate information to the target audience. - Floors should be hardwearing, in good repair and with no carpets in clinical areas. - Ventilation and temperature should be appropriately regulated throughout the unit to provide a comfortable environment and safely eliminate any noxious chemicals or fumes. - Equipment including consumables in clinical areas should be restricted to what is necessary to that area at that time, with additional storage facilities provided for unused, unnecessary or excess stock. - Provision should be made for the safe storage of patients' belongings and valuables. - Endoscopy used as an escalation/inpatient area: It is recognised that in extreme circumstances inpatients may occupy endoscopy recovery areas.
-All instances should be recorded and discussed at Endoscopy Users Group (EUG).
-These minutes should be made available to JAG if requested. -A risk management Occurrence Form should be completed. - Gender segregation requirements in Ireland: Gender segregation is an aspirational standard for Irish services and not a requirement for accreditation at this time.
-Gender segregation for patients is considered best practice from admission through to recovery, wherever patients are required to undress and/or have received sedation or associated drugs.
+All facilities should comply with the requirements of the Equality Act (2010). - The environment should be calm with noise levels kept to a minimum. - Views into clinical areas through glass-panelled doors or windows should be appropriately restricted within fire regulations. - All notice boards within clinical and non-clinical areas should display up-to-date, relevant and appropriate information to the target audience. - Floors should be hardwearing, in good repair and with no carpets in clinical areas. - All areas where clinical activity is undertaken, such as enema administration or intravenous cannulation, should have hand washing facilities available. - Ventilation and temperature should be appropriately regulated throughout the unit to meet health building regulations for specialist areas and provide a comfortable environment and safely eliminate any noxious chemicals or fumes. - Equipment including consumables in clinical areas should be restricted to what is necessary to that area at that time, with additional storage facilities provided for unused, unnecessary or excess stock. - Provision should be made for the safe storage of patients' belongings and valuables. - Endoscopy used as an escalation/inpatient area: It is recognised that in extreme circumstances inpatients may occupy endoscopy recovery areas.
+All instances should be recorded and any 'justified' or 'unjustified breaches' in gender segregation (for England only) reported in line with NHS England guidance and reports made available to JAG if requested.
+Organisational leads should be made aware of the JAG position on this and the potential consequences (see Further information section).

+- Gender segregation requirements in England: Gender segregation is required routinely from admission through to recovery wherever patients are required to undress and/or have received sedation or associated drugs.
+Where genders cannot be segregated single sex lists should be undertaken.
 Gender segregation applies to all GI and non-GI procedures undertaken within the facility and to procedures where the unit is within a shared day case facility.
-Gender segregation should be incorporated into the design of any new build endoscopy services. - Paediatrics: As best practice children should not be admitted or treated alongside adult patients but on a separate and dedicated list.
-The pathway should be child-friendly and support family-centred care throughout.
+Mixed gender may be considered in an emergency based on the 'sick or deteriorating' patient.
+Where this occurs on a regular basis there must be an agreed policy that outlines the circumstances where breaches are considered justifiable and shows that patients are informed.
+All justified and non-justified gender segregation breaches should be recorded and reported appropriately and reports made available to JAG if requested. - Gender segregation requirements in Wales, Scotland and Northern Ireland: There should be routine separation of patients pre-and post-procedure throughout the pathway. - Paediatrics: As best practice children should not be admitted or treated alongside adult patients but on a separate and dedicated list.
+The pathway should be child-friendly and support family- centred care throughout.